-Except where indicated in the policy, Officers will normally make decisions under delegated authority whether to grant, refuse, suspend or revoke a licence, or grant any form of exemption.

-In cases where revocation of a licence is considered, there will be a clear separation between the investigation of licensing concerns and the management of the licensing decision making process.
-In addition, the council has arrangements for dealing with serious matters that may require the immediate revocation of a licence by delegation of these powers to a manager with responsibility for the licensing service.

-We aim to inform applicants and licence holders of decisions within 10 working days from the date we deem an application to be complete.
+- 4.1 Except where indicated in the policy, Officers will normally make decisions under delegated authority whether to grant, refuse, suspend or revoke a licence, or grant any form of exemption. - 4.2 In cases where revocation of a licence is considered, there will be a clear separation between the investigation of Licensing concerns and the management of the Licensing decision making process.
+In addition, the Council has arrangements for dealing with serious matters that may require the immediate revocation of a licence by delegation of these powers to the Principal Licensing Officer or a manager with responsibility for the Licensing service. - 4.3 We aim to inform applicants and licence holders of decisions within 10 working days from the date we deem an application to be complete.
 If an applicant or licence holder has convictions, cautions, or other relevant information the process may delay a decision.
-If a decision is made to refer a matter to a Sub-committee the process will take longer.
-The decision to refer a matter to Sub-committee is at officers' discretion.
+If a decision is made to refer a matter to a Licensing Sub-committee the process will take longer.
+The decision to refer a matter to a Licensing Sub-committee is at Officers' discretion after discussion with the Principal Licensing Officer or a manager with responsibility for the Licensing service, unless otherwise required to be sent to sub-committee under the constitution or legislation.

-2.3 Appeals

-Where a decision made by the Licensing Authority is appealed, the council will normally defend the decision and seeks its costs of doing so in full, from the appellant.
+- 5.0 Appeals - Where a decision made by the Licensing Authority is appealed, the Council will normally defend the decision and in doing so will seek its costs in full of the appellant. - 6.0 Fees - 6.1 Fees will be reviewed annually and approved by the Licensing Committee.

-^{2.4} Fees

-Fees will be reviewed annually and approved by the Licensing Committee.
 They are set with a view to recovering costs.
 Licences will not be issued until fees have been paid in full.
-There will be no refunds for any part of the fees if a licence is surrendered, suspended, or revoked.

-^{2.5} Fares

-Fares will be set by Licensing Committee on an annual basis or more frequently should there be appropriate circumstances such as significant change to fuel prices.

-2.6 Licensing arrangements

-Every driver of a Hackney Carriage or a Private Hire vehicle licensed by Arun District council must also hold a driver's licence issued by Arun District Council.
-The same principle applies to Private Hire Operators who must operate Arun licensed vehicles and drivers.

-This is to ensure that there is transparency in arrangements, and the council can uphold the high standards which it expects of the trade.

-Persons who are or were licensed by multiple authorities are expected to inform Arun District Council what relevant licences they hold or have held, and which authority issued them.
-There is also a requirement to disclose any refusal (or revocation) of authorities to issue a licence.

-There is also a requirement to inform the council of any change to licensing status.
-Applicants and licence holders should expect officers to make enquiries and exchange information in relation to this and general conduct of applicants and licence holders.
-Any changes in respect of licence status with other authorities must also be disclosed to Arun District Council (any failures may result in action being taken against the applicant).
+There will be no refunds for any part of the fees if a licence is surrendered, suspended, or revoked. - 7.0 Fares - 7.1 Fares will be set by Licensing Committee on an annual basis or more frequently should there be appropriate circumstances such as significant change to fuel prices. - 8.0 Licensing arrangements - 8.1 Every driver of a Hackney Carriage or a Private Hire vehicle licensed by Arun District Council must hold a driver's licence issued by Arun District Council.
+The same principle applies to Private Hire Operators who must operate Arun licensed vehicles and drivers. - This is to ensure that there is transparency in arrangements, and the Council can uphold the high standards which it expects of the trade. - 8.3 Persons who are or were licensed by multiple authorities are expected to inform Arun District Council what relevant licences they hold or have held, and which authority issued them.
+There is also a requirement to disclose any refusal or revocation of authorities to issue a licence.
+There is also a requirement to inform the Council of any change to Licensing status.
+Applicants and licence holders should expect Officers to make enquiries and exchange information in relation to this and the general conduct of applicants and licence holders.
+Any changes in respect of licence status with other authorities must also be disclosed to Arun District Council.
+Any failure may result in action being taken against the applicant. - 9.0 Taxi ranks - 9.1 The Licensing authority may appoint taxi ranks for the whole or part of any day in any highway in the district and on any land with the permission of the landowner and may vary the number of hackney carriages permitted at each stand. - 9.2 No taxi rank shall be appointed so as:

-2.7 Taxi ranks

-The licensing authority may appoint taxi ranks for the whole or part of any day in any highway in the district and on any land with the permission of the landowner and may vary the number of hackney carriages permitted at each stand.

-No taxi rank shall be appointed so as: